cecortes/ventas_sass/app/docs/log.md

 - [x] Add the logic to insert the data into the database.
 - [x] Fix the bugs in the Add Company function.
 - [x] Change function showErrorModal to accept diferent styles.

+---

+## 19 de septiembre de 2024 - 20min

-- [ ] Test modal funciton adding a new user.
+- [x] Test modal funciton adding a new user.
 - [ ] Modify the modal function to improve the background colors.

 ---